 The Zuni’s conception of time shares the polyonymous principles also.
 The world was created in the beginning of time, and the beginning is re-enacted, re-created, and re-lived in the ritual.
 Past, present, and future coexist.
 There is no temporal separation between the time of creation and the here and now of the ritual.
 It accounts for the symbolic presentness of Zuni cosmological life represented in the ‘itiwana, the Center, the here and now of time and space.
 The creation of the world in the past is transcended into the present and in the future by following the ways of the ancestors.

 The Zuni Pueblo is a good illustration of the cosmos as a self-enclosed, self-sufficient social and cultural reality, comparable in many ways to the religious reality of Israel.
-In a similar fashion, the word Zuni stands for the people, the village, the language, the religion, the mythology and the social organization.
+In a similar fashion, the word Zuni stands for the people, the village, the language, the religion, the mythology and social interaction.

 1 “It has quite often been said that man began to conceive things by relating them to himself.
 The above allows us to see more precisely what this anthropocentrism, which might better be called socio-centrism, consists of.
 The center of the first schemes of nature is not the individual; it is society.
 It is this that is objectified, not man…It is by virtue of the same mental disposition that so many peoples have placed the center of the world, “the navel of the earth”, in their own political or religious capital, i.e. at the place which is the center of their moral life.
 Similarly, but in another order of ideas, the creative force of the universe and everything in it was first conceived as a mythical ancestor, the generator of the society.”
 From Emile Durkheim & Marcel Mauss, Primitive Classification, Chicago, University of Chicago Press, 1963, 86-87.